heutelbeck/sapl-policy-engine/sapl-documentation/6_10_DotNet.md

 The library requires .NET 9.0 or later.

-An RSocket transport is available in the separate `Sapl.Rsocket` package as an alternative to HTTP for the PDP connection. `AddSapl` wires the HTTP client; the RSocket client is registered explicitly.
+An RSocket transport is available in the separate `Sapl.Rsocket` package as an alternative to HTTP for the PDP connection. `AddSapl` wires the HTTP client.
+The RSocket client is registered explicitly.
 See the demo and integration tests for the RSocket setup.

 A complete working demo with constraint handlers, service-layer enforcement, and streaming authorization is available at [sapl-dotnet-demos](https://github.com/heutelbeck/sapl-dotnet-demos).